RSE- Relationships and Sex Education

 Year 3 How babies grow and how boys’ and girls’ bodies change as they grow older

-Year 4 Internal and external reproductive body parts, body changes in girls and menstruation
+Year 4 External reproductive body parts, body changes in girls and menstruation

-Year 5 Puberty for boys and girls, and conception
+Year 5 Internal reproductive body parts, puberty for boys and girls, and conception

 Year 6 Puberty for boys and girls and understanding conception to birth of a baby.